Does Law Enforcement Need a Warrant to Search Your Cellphone?

 One of these exceptions is the presence of exigent circumstances, which means that an officer must act quickly because of a dangerous condition present, such as being in pursuit of an individual fleeing them or the danger of the evidence being destroyed.
 When exigent circumstances exist, an officer must have probable cause to search a phone or other piece of property without a warrant.

 Another is the phone owner’s consent to a police search.
-If an officer asks an individual if he or she may search the individual’s phone and the individual grants permission, the officer may search the phone and use anything they find contained within to aid in an investigation.
+If an officer asks an individual if he or she may search the person’s phone and the individual grants permission, the officer may search the phone and use anything they find contained within, including text messages, to aid in an investigation.

-Even if an officer does obtain a warrant for your phone, can he or she access its contents if it’s password-protected?
+Even if a law enforcement officer does obtain a warrant for a cell phone search, can he or she access its contents if it’s password-protected?
 Chad Van Brunt, a criminal defense attorney in San Antonio, was defending a client in a weapons smuggling case in Del Rio, Texas.
 “Homeland Security investigators wanted to get into the cellphone of my client to gather extra information,” he says.
-The warrant was approved to search the phone, and the judge ultimately ordered the client to give the password.
+The warrant was approved to search the cell phone data, and the judge ultimately ordered the client to give the password.

 “The issue becomes: They’ve got the warrant, but they don’t know the passcode,” Van Brunt adds, noting there is no Supreme Court ruling on whether or not clients can be compelled to hand over their passwords.
 “We’re at the crossroads, and the courts are split.”